aws-samples/sample-opensearch-perf-resilience-test/SECURITY_IMPROVEMENTS.md

    ./scripts/run-benchmark-secure.sh --endpoint https://your-opensearch-endpoint
    ```

-## Conclusion
+## Security Considerations

-These security improvements address the issues identified in the security scan and bring the infrastructure in line with AWS security best practices.
+The security improvements outlined in this document address specific issues identified in the security scan and implement several AWS security best practices.
 The changes focus on:

 1. Better documentation and tighter controls for security groups
 2. Strengthened VPC configuration with flow logs and proper subnet settings
 3. Enhanced OpenSearch domain security with logging and audit capabilities
 4. Improved shell scripting practices to prevent potential vulnerabilities

-By implementing these changes, the overall security posture of the OpenSearch performance and resilience testing infrastructure has been significantly improved.
+While these changes significantly improve the security posture of the OpenSearch performance and resilience testing infrastructure, security is an ongoing process.
+Users should:

+- Regularly review and update security configurations as best practices evolve
+- Consider additional security controls specific to their environment and use case
+- Perform regular security assessments and penetration testing
+- Stay informed about security updates for all components in the infrastructure

+For production deployments, additional security measures beyond those implemented here may be necessary based on your organization's security requirements and compliance standards.